zaaraa-z/less-mess-app/README.md

 # Zara-LessMess
-"LessMess" is the initial idea of creating an app to share no-longer-needed items for free, and to live simple.
+"LessMess" App is the initial idea of creating an app to share no-longer-needed items for free, and to live simple.
+In this app, you can add, delete, and edit thems.
+All data will be saved in a JSON file as the database using json-server.

-## Update
-I'm still developing...

 ## Usage
 Run the React app in local server

 ## Technologies Used
-React.js, HTML5, CSS3, JS
+React.js, React Hook, json-Server, HTML5, CSS3, JS

-## Additional Notes
+## Additional Note
-soon ...
+I really loved this project and learnt  A LOT!
+Thanks to @ericwgreene!

 ## Contact
 zamanian.zahra@gmail.com